 - Buttonhole foot: This foot will help you sew automatic buttonholes using the buttonhole stitch (up to 28 mm holes).

 - Button sewing foot: Helps you sew buttons onto garments or other projects.

-- Overcasting foot: Allows you to sew a seam and finish raw edges of fabric at one time
+- Overcasting foot: Allows you to sew a seam and finish raw edges of the fabric at one time

 - Zipper foot: Insert a zipper with this narrow foot.